 This chocolate chip cookie dough fudge has a massive amount of sugar so if you’re on a no-sugar diet (during the Holidays?!?
 I could never do that!) or just don’t like putting cups and cups of sugar into a recipe then you should probably look away.

 But since you are here I am assuming you love the idea of chocolate chip cookie dough fudge as much as I do.
 And that is why y’all are my favorite 🙂

-I’ll be honest and say that I have never been a fan of fudge.
-Believe it or not, I actually don’t like super sweet desserts.
+I’ll be honest and say that I have never been a fan of fudge because I actually don’t like super sweet desserts.
 I know being a food blogger you would think otherwise but I’ve never cared for fudge because I feel like I need to go brush my teeth ten times over again after eating it.
-And, I actually did that after eating this cookie dough fudge, haha!
+And I actually did that after eating this cookie dough fudge, haha!

-But…….
 I can always make an exception for anything cookie dough!
 Cookie dough anything is one of my food weaknesses.
 I can’t say no. Same thing with peanut butter + chocolate.
-I just can’t resist no matter how sweet or loaded with sugar it is 🙂
+I just can’t resist no matter how sweet or loaded with sugar it is.

 Be sure and cut this into really small squares.
 It’s fudge so it’s going to be sweet and one square will usually satisfy the sweet tooth.
 Unless you’re like my 3 year old that could basically live off of sugar coma inducing sweet treats 🙂

 - 1/4 cup light brown sugar

 - 1/2 cup mini chooclate chips

 - 1/3 cup light brown sugar

 - 4-5 cups powdered sugar